BabylonJS/Editor/doc/00 - welcome/doc.md

-# Webcome to the Babylon.JS Editor documentation
+# Welcome to the Babylon.JS Editor documentation

 Welcome to the documentation of the Babylon.JS Editor.
 A serie of tutorials are available to understand the basics of the Editor.
 It is recommanded to read the tutorials before starting with the Editor.